anna-schneider/Remote-Control/README.md

 ### Goals

-- _Create an interactive, three screen React app_
+- _Create an interactive, four screen React app_
 - _Full CRUD functionality on both front end & back end non-inclusive of User._
 - _Have a RESTful JSON API built with Ruby on Rails._
 - _Consume & render data from Ruby on Rails API._